elijahverdoorn/PersonalWebsite/source/_posts/job-search-tools.md

 tags:
 ---

 The prospect of being forced to search for a job during the COVID-19 pandemic is nearly as intimidating as facing down one's first dragon.
 Be it in video games, tabletop RPGs, or just as a child on the playground, nothing else can quite match the awe and terror that these winged beasts strike in the consciousness of mortal men...
 As a confessed nerd, I've had quite a few dragon encounters in my day; I've walked away with the most success from these encounters when well-prepared and equipped for them - while magic potions, spells, and armor might have suited my fantasy counterpart, they would likely turn off potential employers.
-In this case, my quest for employment needs a different toolkit - I've taken a moment to outline my top 10 items below, along with a short explination for each.
+In this case, my quest for employment needs a different toolkit - I've taken a moment to outline my top 10 items below, along with a short explanation for each.

 1. Wireless Earbuds